preal2021/Tableau-Project---HR-Dashboard/README.md

 4. **Tableau Project File**:
    The Tableau project file can also be downloaded from my [Tableau Public Profile](https://public.tableau.com/).

----

-## !!
-IMPORTANT !!

-Feel free to download and use the data provided.
-If you share this Tableau project on Tableau Public or LinkedIn, please consider mentioning my YouTube channel.

-For maximum learning, follow along step-by-step instead of downloading the Tableau file directly.
-This approach will help you better understand the process of building dashboards in Tableau.

----

 ## User Story - HR Dashboard

 **As an HR Manager**, I want a comprehensive dashboard to analyze HR data, providing: